shubham11941140/Logic-Design-/README.md

 They have been used in the Xilinx ISE 14.7 version for usage.
 (Preferred - Use the same software for accurate results)

+You can use the following URL for more results: https://circuitdigest.com/article/16x2-lcd-display-module-pinout-datasheet